The Silver Branch (Sutcliff novel): Summary

 The story is set in 3rd-century Roman Britain, when Marcus Aurelius Carausius (Curoi), the military commander, has rebelled against Rome and named himself the emperor of Britain and northern Gaul.
 After a series of naval victories, he is temporarily recognized by Rome's ruler Maximian.

 Justin (Tiberius Lucius Justinianus), a shy young army surgeon who had just completed his apprenticeship in Beersheba, is posted to Britain for the first time, although his family has been connected with the island for years.
 On arriving at Rutupiae, he meets a young centurion called Flavius (Marcelus Flavius Aquila), who turns out to be a distant cousin, and they become fast friends.
-Upon overhearing a plot against Carausius by his finance minister Allectus, they try to warn the emperor but, due to their perceived disloyalty, are instead reposted to Magnis on the Northern Wall in disgrace.
-Allectus, as treasurer, has a crucial role in Carausius's government, overseeing the minting of the coins Carausius uses to consolidate power and spread propaganda (Carausius, with the help of Allectus, issues the first proper silver coins to appear in the Roman Empire for generations, knowing that good quality bullion coinage would enhance his legitimacy and make him look more successful than Diocletian and Maximian).
-By luck, Justin and Flavius meet Evicatos of the Spear (an exiled Dalriad hunter) who convinces them that the danger is real.
-They attempt to race back to warn Carausius, but it is already too late by then.
+Upon overhearing a plot against Carausius by his finance minister Allectus, they try to warn the emperor but, due to their perceived disloyalty, are instead reposted to Magnis on the Northern Wall in seeming disgrace, but confusingly combined with a moderate promotion.
+There, Justin and Flavius meet an exiled Dalriad hunter, Evicatos of the Spear, who tells them that Allectus promised to help the Picts against the Dalriads if they would help him overthrow Carausius.
+To save his own people from that danger, Evicatos urges the two Romans to write a warning letter to Carausius.
+On hearing that the letter was intercepted by Allectus's men, the two cousins know that they are in mortal danger, go into hiding and race south to warn Carausius.
+On their way they get the news that Allectus's Saxon allies already killed Carausius and that Allectus is the new emperor.

-Faced with the prospect of capital punishment for desertion, the two cousins go into hiding with the help of a rebel leader.
-When he is betrayed, the two young men must take over the banner of rebellion and continue his work of protecting and smuggling away people who are disenchanted with Allectus, or who are in danger from his cruel edicts.
+They now plan to go to Gaul, where the junior western emperor, Constantius, is gathering forces to overthrow Allectus.
+While vainly looking for a transport, they are found by Paulinus, the leader of a resistance group, who urges them to stay in Britain and help him with his work.
+When Paulinus is betrayed, the two young men must take over the banner of rebellion and continue his work of protecting and smuggling away people who are disenchanted with Allectus.

-Finally, the western Emperor Constantius and his aide, the Praetorian prefect Asclepiodotus, sail to Britain to attempt to put an end to Allectus's misrule.
-Flavius and Justin assemble a ragtag group of people prepared to fight on their behalf, but are much derided for their shabby appearance.
-When they are hiding at their Great Aunt Honoria's place in Calleva, they discover the lost eagle standard that was buried by their ancestor, Aquila, and which entitles them to call themselves a Roman legion.
+Finally, Constantius and his aide, the Praetorian prefect Asclepiodotus, sail to Britain to put an end to Allectus's misrule.
+Flavius and Justin assemble a ragtag group of people prepared to fight on their behalf.
+When they are hiding at their great-aunt Honoria's place in Calleva, they discover the lost eagle standard that was buried by their ancestor, Aquila, around which their small group rallies.
 Despite their looks, the new 'legion' helps the main Roman force find their way and defends the helpless inhabitants of Calleva from the fighting.
-In recognition of their help, the cousins are pardoned by Constantius and praised for their efforts.
+In recognition of their help, the cousins are honoured by Constantius.

 The motifs of the lost eagle standard and dolphin signet ring reoccur in this book.